 Once you are happy with the level of sourness, store them in the refrigerator in the original jar (lid on) for up to 2-3 months (if they will last).
 They will never last this long in my household, but I make one small-medium melon at one time and I make it throughout the year.

 Using the correct salt amount is very important as this will make or break the recipe.
-If the salt is processed you risk your pickled watermelon getting mushy.
-Just make sure you do have the correct salt before even getting this recipe started.
+If you use regular processed salt, your pickled watermelon will get mushy and the brine will be slimy.
+Just make sure you have the correct salt type before you get started with any salt pickles.

-Salt amount is the most important ingredient in this salt pickled watermelon recipe as too much salt is not pleasant nor healthy and too little salt will have an impact on texture and definitely the quality.
+The salt amount is also important in this salt-pickled watermelon recipe as too much salt is not pleasant nor healthy and insufficient salt amount will have an impact on texture and definitely the quality.

-I pickle almost everything and I do this several times per year.
+I pickle almost everything - see this pickled garlic recipe and I do this several times per year.
 Salt pickles or brine pickles are a fantastic source of probiotics.
 I use all sorts of fruits (yes, fruits like apples, and quince) and vegetables to pickle (see a whole list of what I dare to pickle) - almost anything you can think of, haha.

-I grew up knowing that watermelon is pickled as a whole in a large barrel, sometimes just watermelons, sometimes mixed with green tomatoes, carrots, celeriac, and other fruits or vegetables.
+I grew up knowing eating pickled watermelon - it was done as a whole in a large barrel.
+Sometimes it was just watermelons, sometimes mixed with green tomatoes, carrots, celeriac, and other fruits (apples or vegetables.
 My mum also used to pickle whole cabbage too.

-I now pickle in small quantities and thus the watermelon gets chopped and I love adding courgettes (zucchini) chunks, carrots, celeriac, and any root veggies that you may fancy.
+I now pickle in small quantities and thus the watermelon gets chopped and I love adding courgette (zucchini) chunks, carrots, celeriac, and any root veggies that you may fancy.

 Other fruit and veggies that we could salt pickle: